vipghn4/knowledge_notes/notes/Physics/Electric circuit.md

             $\to$ The net current flows from the N-side to the P-side
     * *Consequence*.
 The carrier density, i.e. mostly minority carriers, is small and only a very small reverse saturation current flows
-* *Determining the depletion layer width*.

 **p-n junction**.
 A boundary or interface between p-type and n-type semiconductor materials, inside a single crystal of semiconductor, which is created by doping
 * *Usage*.
-BUilding blocks of semiconductor electronic devices, e.g. diodes, transistors, etc.
+Building blocks of semiconductor electronic devices, e.g. diodes, transistors, etc.

 ## Discussion
 **Why dielectric is used in capactiors**.
 Dielectric material between the two plates developed an electric field opposed to the electric field of the power source, decreasing the voltage across the capactior